matthewh26/CompNet/README.md

 - win_predict.py: The file containing the neural net framework
 - main.py: The file you need to run to actually get your custom champion recommendations!

-### App - folder for method 1 (naive model)
+### App - folder for web app (development)

-- this folder contains files needed to run a localhost web app where you can interactively submit imformation about your lobby and the app will return the recommended champ you should play along with a prediction of the win probability.
+This folder contains files needed to run a localhost web app where you can interactively submit imformation about your lobby and the app will return the recommended champ you should play along with a prediction of the win probability.
 It uses the naive method of taking the winrates of every possible champ with every other champ in the game and averaging these.
 Still a WIP, so far styling is very basic and you can only input allied champs.

 - static: contains styling for the pages and also winrates.py, containing a function for calculating winrates from the dataset used by the app.
 - app.py: the file that runs the app.